library-data-platform/ldp/ADMIN_GUIDE.md

 Additional command line options may be required to specify the database host, port, etc.

-If Redshift, this can be done in the database once it has been created, for example:
+In Redshift, this can be done in the database once it has been created, for example:

 ```sql